carpal tunnel syndrome

 What are the symptoms of carpal tunnel syndrome?

 In more advanced cases, a motor deficit may also appear.
-The weakness of the hand and fingers can even reduce the ability to firmly grasp objects.
+The weakness of the hand and fingers can even reduce the ability to grasp objects firmly.

 Tests that may be useful in formulating a diagnosis of carpal tunnel syndrome are testing of laboratory and electromyography.